Navient settlement: Will my student loans be forgiven? - NewsBreak

 TAMPA, Fla. ( WFLA ) — Student loan processor Navient, soon to give up its management of federal loans to Maximus, will have to cancel $1.7 billion in student loans and pay the states whose attorneys general sued them for a collective $145 million.

-The big question for borrowers: Will their student loans be forgiven?STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter
+The big question for borrowers: Will their student loans be forgiven?Governor DeSantis speaks on infrastructure improvements in Panama City

 Navient made a settlement deal with 39 states to cancel student loan debt of students with private loans after being accused of predatory lending practices and giving out the loans to students who would not be able to pay them off.